gtap-dev/php/README.md

 }
 ~~~

-When you have a return type declaration present, there MUST be one space after
+When you have a return type declaration present, there must be one space after
 the colon followed by the type declaration.
-The colon and declaration MUST be
+The colon and declaration must be
 on the same line as the argument list closing parenthesis with no spaces between
 the two characters.